guinob17/guinob17/README.md

 - 😄 My name is Guilherme Nobrega.
 I'm from Brazil.

-- 🔭 I am currently free to work!
+- 🔭 I am currently working as trainee fullstack dev!

-- 🌱 Learning Java Script and its properties at this time
+- 🌱 Learning Laravel, React and its properties at this time.

-- 👯 Looking to collaborate on front-end projects
+- 👯 Looking to collaborate on fullstack projects

-- 🤔 Seeking for help with the best method to learn JS frameworks
+- 🤔 Seeking for help with the best methods.

 - ⚡ Curiosity: I love games and sports!